samwho/hmm/README.md

     hmm

 Invoked with no arguments, or just a `--path` argument, `hmm` will open your default `EDITOR` to compose an entry.
-Savings and quitting that editor will then write the note to your `.hmm` file.
+Saving and quitting that editor will then write the note to your `.hmm` file.
 If you don't have an `EDITOR` configured, you can also pass one as a flag: